 The Masala Co-op was the first house owned by the BHC.
 Masala began its cooperative existence as the Slovo equity co-op in the mid 1990s, and with support from the City of Boulder’s Division of Housing, became a permanently affordable rental cooperative in 1999, when it was purchased by the BHC.

 The house has personal and organizational ties to many community organizations, including Boulder Food Rescue, Clean Energy Action, Community Cycles, the Flatirons Farm, the INVST Community Studies program at CU, the Colorado Green Building Guild, the Shambala Center and Dharma Ocean.
 We try and send at least one house member to the NASCO Institute Co-op Conference in Ann Arbor each year.
+We’re one of the founding members of the Boulder Community Housing Association (BoCHA).

 In recent years, we’ve tended to be a fairly chill bunch, inclined toward full moon potlucks, summer BBQs on our second floor deck, or days spent on bike rides and local rock climbing outings in Eldo and Boulder Canyon.
 When the weather’s fine we sometimes set up our projector and some seating in the garden and host the Masala Outdoor Theater or MOT.
 We try and schedule a house work-day once per quarter, to deep clean, garden and work on household renovation projects together.

-We have a two hour long house meeting every Wednesday night after dinner where we deal with house business, make decision, and check in with each other.
+We have a two hour long house meeting every Sunday night where we deal with house business, make decision, and check in with each other.
 Coming to meeting is an integral part of living in the community and is considered mandatory.
 Of course everybody has other commitments from time to time, but members who consistently miss meeting are not able to fully participate in the community and its decision-making processes.
 Much more information about our house’s governance can be found in the Masala Membership Manual, which lives within the BHC Wiki.

 The Masala co-op is dedicated to eating whole organic foods, locally grown when possible.
 We currently pay $160 per person per month for food — about $5/day.
 This is enough for us to buy plentiful food in bulk with the other BHC co-ops, and make two local grocery shopping trips each week.
 We also receive a weekly donation of past-its-prime produce from the Whole Foods Market on Baseline via Boulder Food Rescue.
 Most summers the co-op also subscribes to a local CSA, and we often have our own household vegetable garden as well.
 Masala residents were instrumental in the creation of the Flatirons Neighborhood Farm, an ultra-local urban CSA.
 In the past we have also kept chickens and participated in the Windsor Dairy’s raw milk share program.